YenHsinWu/MachineLearning/README.md

-# It is a ML practice repo
+# It is a repo for coding practice of varient subject
 Hello.
-Here is my practice place for learning several ML algorithms.
+Here is my practice place for coding.